albertllousas/functional-domain-driven-design/README.md

 - More shared model, more ubiquitous language, commands and events give us an idea of which methods, functions or domain components.
 - Dependencies: Other systems that our BC depends on
 - Policies:
+    - `Create Loan Policy`: Whenever a loan application is created we need to create a loan to start the approval process.
     - `Credit Risk Policy`: Whenever a loan is created we need to check the credit risk, this check uses the credit score and the amount to lend to determine how risky is this loan.
     - `Customer Elibibility policy`: Whenever a loan is created we need to check the eligibility, this check uses the customer personal information, such as previous loans, age or incomes to see whether we would be in a position to offer them a credit based on your their circumstances.
+    - `Evaluate Loan policy`: Whenever a risk credit and customer eligibility have been assessed we are able to decide if we approve the loan.

 In summary, an idea of how our solution will look like.